 - Classics - The Tiger Who Came To Tea, The Hungry Caterpillar, Bear Hunt (2 levels), The Gruffalo

 - Zones of Regulation Board

 - Playdough Mats - various e.g. shark teeth, octopus legs

 Autism work is our passion!

+Autism work is our passion.
 We strongly believe in the SCERTS framework.
 This looks at the neurology behind the diagnosis and has the key principle of making intervention meaningful and motivating.
-It focuses on Social Communication, Emotional Regulation and Transactional Supports (getting the environment and interaction style right).
+It focuses on Social Communication (how we interact with the world around us), Emotional Regulation (how we manage our sensory needs and emotional wellbeing) and Transactional Supports (getting the environment and interaction style of educators right).
 It compliments previous approaches which we continue to utilise as and where appropriate.
-These include: